Aurelien-Pelissier/High-Harmonic-Generation/README.md

 	%display the result
 	display(Iqz)
 ```
 Note that this program return one number, which is the harmonic amplitude output in arbitrary unit.
-It is interresting to modify the input parameters to see how the output is affected
+While this number itself has no significant meaning, it is interresting to modify the input parameters to see how the output is modified.

+To have access to other datas like electron wavefunction, wavevector mismatch, ionization fraction...
+You can take a look into the function .m files.
+If you are interrested in negligible absorption or perfect phasematching calculations, you can call amplitude_PMfree.m, amplitude_ABSfree.m and amplitude_ABSPM_free.m instead of amplitude.m.
+Calculation with non zero helium fraction require the call of amplitude_He.m instead of amplitude.m

 #### Code structure